 Your Hotel in Tokyo: Conrad Tokyo, Cerulean Tower Tokyu Hotel, CLASKA, or similar (Including Breakfast)

-Your trip will get off to an incredible start with a private tour of Tokyo’s famous Tsukiji Fish Market.
+Your trip will get off to an incredible start with a private tour of Tokyo’s famous Tsukiji Market.

 After the tour, your guide will show you around the nearby Ginza area before leaving you with free time to enjoy the rest of the day exploring Tokyo.